 The CDC divides travel vaccines into routine, recommended, and required categories.
-Your doctor will review all categories with you, specific to the area where you will be traveling.
+Your provider will review all categories with you, specific to the area where you will be traveling.

 The following is a list of vaccines to be considered:

-The influenza (flu) vaccine is recommended by the CDC for everyone age 6 months and older on an annual basis.
+A yearly influenza (flu) vaccine is recommended by the CDC for everyone age 6 months and older.

-Pneumococcal vaccine is also recommended for people 65 years or older and for other high-risk individuals (those with heart disease, cancer, diabetes, lung problems including asthma, kidney problems, or problems with their immune systems).
+Two pneumococcal vaccines are also recommended for people 65 years or older and for other people at high risk (those with heart disease, cancer, diabetes, lung problems including asthma, kidney problems, or problems with their immune systems).